 Causes of selenium deficiency

 Selenium deficiency is most often found in the following situations:

 Plants grown in selenium-poor soils are often deficient in selenium content.
 This is especially a cause of selenium deficiency when the population is predominantly vegetarian.

 Some regions of China are noted for their low soil selenium content.
 The people there, who subsist chiefly on vegetables, have the doubtful distinction of having the lowest selenium intakes in the world.

 Long-term hemodialysis is associated with a significantly lower range of selenium in the blood because the procedure drains some selenium from the filtered blood.
 Other reasons include the strict dietary restrictions enforced on these patients and attendant nausea and vomiting of uremia.

 The fall in selenium levels in this group has several explanations, including:

 - poor absorption from the gut due to chronic and intractable diarrhea, and

 - other malabsorption issues.

-Again, supplementation of selenium has been found to improve the clinical course, reduce the rate of hospital admission, and limit the increase in the viral load, as well as a corresponding increase in the number of CD4 cells which are the primary viral targets.
-This association with reduced viremia has not been proved to exist in pregnant women, however, though early infant death has been found to be reduced.
+Again, supplementation of selenium has been found to improve the clinical course, reduce hospital admission rate, limit the increase in the viral load, and a corresponding increase in the number of CD4 cells, which are the primary viral targets.
+This association with reduced viremia has not been proven to exist in pregnant women, though early infant death is reduced.